The Third Sunday of Advent ~ December 11, 2022

 In our Catholic liturgical calendar this is “Gaudete Sunday — the Sunday of Joy.
 We’re halfway through Advent and the vestment color is Rose, rather than purple, the color of penitence.
 So, we may see the celebrant in rose vestments.

-This is supposed to be a joyful time of year but . . . some us don’t see things clearly, or can’t speak up for ourselves or are disabled.
+This is supposed to be a joyful time of year but . . . some us are blind to the reality of their lives or what’s really happening in the world around them, or can’t speak up for ourselves or are disabled.
 Some of us are afraid or disillusioned; confused or depressed; lonely or weak-kneed or just plain in need of an infusion of hope and joy, so . . .

 The desert and the parched land will exult;